andreiradoi/javascript/README.md

     ```

   <a name="arrows--paren-wrap"></a><a name="8.3"></a>
-  - [8.3](#arrows--paren-wrap) In case the expression spans over multiple lines, wrap it in parentheses for better readability.
+  - [8.3](#arrows--paren-wrap) [TO BE CHANGED] In case the expression spans over multiple lines, wrap it in parentheses for better readability.

     > Why?
-It shows clearly where the function starts and ends.
+It shows clearly where the function starts and ends. <br>
+    > [Why to change?]
+No added readability.
+Example is a bit unfair, since it's the new line that actually improves readability.

     ```javascript
     // bad